 - Authenticating software code.
 Software is often signed with a certificate to verify the integrity of the publisher.
 When used properly, these certificates authenticate the code, which lets users and machines know it’s a trusted source.
 However, if cybercriminals steal code-signing certificates from legitimate companies, they can use them to sign malicious code or tamper with legitimate code.
 Because the malicious code is signed with a legitimate certificate, it doesn’t trigger any warnings, and unsuspecting users will trust that it is safe to install and use.

 Bocek concludes: “Cyber criminals are becoming bored primarily targeting people, so they are now exploiting the power of machine identities.
-Unfortunately, because many organizations don’t understand the risk, they haven’t invested in the intelligence or automation necessary to protect their machine identities.”
+Unfortunately, because many organizations don’t understand the risk, they haven’t invested in the intelligence or automation necessary to manage and protect their machine identities.”